Start date: September 2022

 Further details about part-time study are available on request.

-Many networking and collaboration events, and some teaching will also take place in Bloomsbury, or at UCL Innovation & Enterprise facilities BASE KX, and IDEALondon in Shoreditch.
+Many networking and collaboration events, and some teaching may also take place in Bloomsbury, or at UCL Innovation & Enterprise facilities at BASE KX, and IDEALondon in Shoreditch.

-London was recently identified as the third best city in the world in which to study by QS Top Universities on criteria such as student mix, quality of living, opportunities, and affordability.
+London was recently identified as the no.1 city in the world in which to study by QS Top Universities on criteria such as student mix, quality of living, opportunities, and affordability.

 We require a minimum of an upper second-class Bachelor’s degree from a UK university, or an overseas qualification of an equivalent standard (see international students qualification equivalents).